pleonex/BioGames-CPEU04/README.md

 Contains:
 * Arduino Code for Joystick
-* Fritzing files + PNGs of wiring for Joystick + Arduino and Buttons.
+* Fritzing files + PNGs of wiring for Joystick + Arduino and Buttons + Battery
+* Design files of the Biotic Gaming Device
 * Processing code for tracking + example game